Ruby Bridges Walk to School Day

 How to Join In

-Register for the Event
+1. Register for the Event

 The first step is to sign up your school or community group for Ruby Bridges Walk to School Day.
 Please complete the registration form below.

+Register Today2.
 Request Free Materials

-Apply for Award
+3. Apply for a Grant

 Register for Ruby Bridges Walk to School Day